Frogwares: Litigations

 The studio has encountered several disputes with its business partners.
 The company released its first game, Sherlock Holmes: The Mystery of the Mummy, in 2002.
-Frogwares filed several lawsuits against its distribution intermediaries, claiming the companies did not pay them fairly.
+Frogwares filed several lawsuits against its distribution intermediaries, claiming the companies did not pay it fairly.

 The studio then chose Focus Home Interactive as a licensee from 2004–2005 to 2014–2015.
 In 2019, Frogwares claimed Focus Home Interactive was not the publisher of the games, but a distribution intermediary that did not participate in the financing of games.

 The relationship between the two companies ended in a dispute in the fall of 2019 when Focus Home Interactive's license ended.
 The situation resulted in the temporary withdrawal of most Frogwares games from sale.
 Frogware, who remains the sole owner of the rights, had to initiate new certifications and online publishing processes for each individual game to make them available for purchase again.
 The titles reappeared gradually in 2020.

 In August 2020, Frogwares publicly accused Bigben Interactive (now Nacon) of trying to claim the copyright for The Sinking City, missing milestone payments, and withholding royalty payments.
 As a result, Frogwares terminated its contract with Bigben Interactive and removed the game from most online platforms.
 A DRM-free version of the game remained available on the developer's website.
 It also could still be found on EA Origin, Nintendo Switch, and Gamesplanet, since Frogwares handled publishing for those platforms on its own.

 In January 2021, the game was restored to stores by court order as the contract was terminated in a 'manifestly unlawful' manner.
 Frogwares urged users not to purchase certain versions of The Sinking City, such as the one on Steam, accusing Nacon of hacking the game and publishing an altered version.
 Frogwares was able to get this version of the game taken off the platform after issuing a DMCA takedown notice.
 During this period, the developer released an enhanced version of the game for PlayStation 5, but were unable to give owners of the PS4 version of the game a free upgrade.

-On January 2, 2024, Frogwares announced that they became the sole publisher of the game for all platforms, resolving its legal dispute with Nacon.
+On January 2, 2024, Frogwares announced that it became the sole publisher of the game for all platforms, resolving its legal dispute with Nacon.